 These green nuts are a human favorite, but when it comes to canines, pistachios can be harmful.
 They can carry Aspergillus mold that produces aflatoxin and can wreak havoc on your dog’s liver.
 Apart from risky fungi lurking about, pistachios are also a choking hazard and can block your pooch’s intestine — particularly when not shelled.

 The high amount of fat in pistachios could also cause pancreatitis.
 If your dog does eat pistachios, it’s important to watch for signs of gastrointestinal distress.
-Pistachios are also high in calories, which can cause weight gain in dogs.
+Even more, pistachios are high in calories, which can cause weight gain in dogs.

 A slice of pecan pie might be just what you need on a rainy day, but your pooch should stay away from these tasty nuts!
 Same as pistachios, moldy pecans can have aflatoxin produced by the Aspergillus fungi, a substance that can cause liver damage to dogs.
 Pecans are also high in omega-6 fatty acids, which can lead to inflammation in dogs.

-According to the Cornell University's list, macadamia nuts are poisonous to dogs.
+According to the research of the ASPCA National Animal Poison Center, macadamia nuts are poisonous to dogs.
 Just like with raisins, scientists have yet to discover what substance present in these nuts causes toxicity in canines, but the effects can be severe.
-Dogs who have eaten macadamia nuts have been known to experience weakness in their legs, vomit, shiver, have diarrhea and fever.
+Dogs who have eaten macadamia nuts have been known to experience weakness in their legs, vomit, shiver, have diarrhea, and fever.
 Your dog might get all of the symptoms of macadamia poisoning, or just a few of them.

-Even one macadamia nut can seriously harm your dog, so contact a vet immediately if you suspect your pooch got their paws on these nuts or you notice any of the aforementioned symptoms.
+In the study, the amount of macadamia nuts consumed by dogs was estimated in most calls with an average of 11.7 g/kg bw.
+So, even one macadamia nut can seriously harm your dog.
+Contact a vet immediately if you suspect your pooch got their paws on these nuts or you notice any of the aforementioned symptoms.

 Brazil nuts are not toxic to dogs, but they are not suitable for them either.
 Dubbed as one of the fattiest nuts out there, brazil nuts can upset your dog’s stomach and cause a myriad of digestive issues.
 Long-term, eating brazil nuts can cause pancreatitis in canines, so it’s best to avoid giving these fatty nuts to your pooch.